magomimmo/modern-cljs/doc/tutorial-12.md

     true))
 ```

 There are a lot of bad things in this code.
-The most relevant regards
+The most relevant is
-the code duplication amongst the client and the server code.
+the code duplication between the client and the server code.
 For the
 moment be forgiving and go on by verifying the code mechanics.

 So, be patient and run the application as usual.